FreeRADIUS/wiki.freeradius.org/guide/SQL-HOWTO-for-freeradius-3.x-on-Debian-Ubuntu.md

         mschap
         suffix
         eap
-        # We leave "files" enabled to allow creation of test users in /etc/raddb/users
+        # We leave "files" enabled to allow creation of test users in the "users" file
         files
         sql
         pap